8thlight/chicagopolyglot/README.md

-# chicagopolyglot
+# ChicagoPolyglot.com
-ChicagoPolyglot.com web site.
+Everything important happens in the `gh-pages` branch.